-1. Employee.
+- 1. Employee.
 An employee may purchase up to three hundred thousand (\$300,000) additional life insurance, in increments established by the Employer, subject to satisfactory evidence of insurability.
-A new employee may purchase up to (2) times annual salary or \$200,000, whichever is less, in optional employee life coverage within sixty (60) calendar days of hire without evidence of insurability.
+A new employee may purchase up to (2) times annual salary or \$200,000, whichever is less, in optional employee life coverage within sixty (60) calendar days of hire without evidence of insurability. - 2.
+Spouse.
+An employee may purchase up to three hundred thousand dollars (\$300,000) life insurance coverage for his/her spouse in increments established by the Employer, subject to satisfactory evidence of insurability.
+A new employee may purchase either five thousand dollars (\$5,000) or ten thousand dollars (\$10,000) in optional spouse life coverage within sixty (60) calendar days of hire without evidence of insurability.

-- 2. Spouse.
-An employee may purchase life insurance coverage for his/her spouse, subject to satisfactory evidence of insurability.
-A new employee may purchase either \$5,000 or \$10,000 in optional spouse life coverage within sixty (60) calendar days of hire without evidence of insurability. - 3.
-Children/Grandchildren.
+- 3. Children/Grandchildren.
 An employee may purchase life insurance in amounts of \$5,000 or \$10,000 as a package for all eligible children/grandchildren (as defined in Section 2C of this Plan).
 Child/grandchild coverage requires evidence of insurability if application is made after the first sixty (60) calendar days of employment.
 Child/grandchild coverage commences fourteen (14) calendar days after birth. - 4.
 Waiver of Premium.
-In the event an employee becomes totally disabled before age seventy (70), there shall be a waiver of premium for all life insurance coverage that the employee had at the time of disability. - Paid-Up Life Policy.
-At age sixty-five (65) or the date of retirement, whichever is later, an employee who has carried optional employee life or optional spouse life insurance for a minimum of five (5) consecutive years immediately preceding the date of retirement or age sixty-five (65), whichever is later, shall receive a post-retirement paid-up life insurance policy or policies in an amount equal to ten (10) percent of the smallest amount of optional employee life or optional spouse life insurance in force during that five (5) year period.
-Each policy remains separate and distinct and amounts may not be combined for the purpose of increasing the amount of a single policy.
-Employees retiring prior to age sixty-five (65) must be immediately eligible to receive a state retirement annuity and must continue their optional employee-paid life insurance to age sixty-five (65) in order to remain eligible for this benefit.
+In the event an employee becomes totally disabled before age seventy (70), there shall be a waiver of premium for all life insurance coverage that the employee had at the time of disability. - 5.
+Paid-Up Life Policy.
+At age sixty-five (65) or the date of retirement, an employee who has carried optional employee life insurance for the five (5) consecutive years immediately preceding the date of the employee's retirement or age sixty-five (65), whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to ten (10) percent of the smallest amount of optional employee life insurance in force during that five (5) year period.
+The employee's post-retirement death benefit shall be effective as of the date of the employee's retirement or the employee age sixty-five (65), whichever is later.
+Employees who retire prior to age sixty-five (65) must be immediately eligible to receive a state retirement annuity and must continue their optional employee life insurance to age sixty-five (65) in order to remain eligible for the employee post-retirement death benefit.